USS Wantuck: Post-World War II

 On 3 January 1946, Wantuck entered the Mare Island Naval Shipyard at Vallejo, California, for an overhaul which she completed on 10 March 1946.
 That same day, she sailed for her new home port, San Diego.
 For almost a year, she operated out of San Diego, primarily conducting amphibious warfare exercises at San Clemente Island.

 On 24 February 1947, Wantuck departed San Diego for a three-month voyage to the Western Pacific.
 Her ports of call included Pearl Harbor, Kwajalein, Manus, and Guam.
 She returned to San Diego on 19 June 1947 and resumed normal operations out of that port, which she continued until the beginning of 1948.

 On 15 January 1948, Wantuck again stood out of San Diego for a voyage to the Western Pacific.
-After stops at Pearl Harbor, Kwajalein, and Guam, she arrived in Tsingtao, China, on 15 February 1948.
+After stops at Pearl Harbor, Kwajalein, and Guam, she arrived in Qingdao, China, on 15 February 1948.
 For the next six months, she cruised along the China coast, observing conditions during the latter stages of the Chinese Civil War, and transported Chinese Nationalist troops to various locations in support of their efforts against the Chinese Communists.
-On 16 August 1948, Wantuck departed Tsingtao to return to the United States.
+On 16 August 1948, Wantuck departed Qingdao to return to the United States.
 She made stops at Guam, Kwajalein, and Pearl Harbor before reentering San Diego on 9 September 1948 and resumed normal United States West Coast operations.

 Early in 1950, Wantuck made a round-trip voyage to Alaskan waters and back to San Diego before departing San Diego on 1 May 1950 to deploy overseas once more.
 She stopped at Pearl Harbor from 9 May 1950 to 12 May 1950 and then continued her voyage west.
 After stops in the Mariana and Philippine Islands, Wantuck arrived at Hong Kong on 7 June 1950.